 We’re interested in commissioning a variety of projects that engage or work closely with Hull-based communities (we mean communities in the broadest sense of the word, not just geographical areas).

 We want to see exciting, ambitious, new projects working with artists who work in any art form.
 We want to work with people who are open to having their ideas challenged and changed during this first phase – it’s an opportunity to develop your work in the way most helpful to you, and will be different on every commission.
 This is also an ideal time to involve all partners in the project and take time to get to know each other; an artist may spend this time talking to a local community or taking existing work to them to start conversations.

 What if I haven’t got an idea yet?

 If you’re interested in a commission but don’t know what you want to do yet, please come along to one of our workshops – they’re an opportunity to find out more about Back to Ours, how we work and what we’re looking for.
-Members of our community Hubs will be there as well as our staff team.
+Members of our Community Hubs will be there as well as members of the BTO team.
 The workshop will take you through the commission process and help you to see where your ideas might fit.

 What support can Back to Ours provide?

 The Back to Ours team will work with every commission in the way that most supports the project.
 We can help with production, community engagement, marketing and much more to support you in the delivery of your project.